xiaochen201807/android-docker-cli/README.md

 English | [中文](README_ZH.md)

-A tool to run Docker images on Android/Termux using `proot`, without needing a Docker engine.
-This project provides a Docker-like command-line interface to manage persistent containers.
+A tool to run Docker images on Android using `proot`, without needing a Docker engine.
+This project is designed to be used within the [Termux](https://github.com/termux/termux-app) application, providing a Docker-like command-line interface to manage persistent containers.

 ## Core Features